wrestle with God

 At the moment of surrender, I had no idea what God would do.
 I still don’t.

-Does God still heal?
+After the Wrestling: Does God still heal?

 Yes, He does.
 Does God restore what sin has stolen?
 Yes, He does.
 His solution to our problem may not look the way we hoped, but He still answers prayer, moves on our behalf, and performs miracles.

 He is able.
-Are we willing?
+Are you willing?

 You might also enjoy reading: